awsdocs/amazon-mwaa-user-guide/doc_source/limit-access-to-dags.md

  To complete the steps in this this tutorial, you'll need the following:
 +  An [Amazon MWAA environment with multiple DAGs](get-started.md)
-+  An IAM principle, `Admin` with [AdministratorAccess](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AdministratorAccess$jsonEditor) permissions, and an IAM user, `MWAAUser`, as the principle for which you can limit DAG access\.
++  An IAM principal, `Admin` with [AdministratorAccess](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AdministratorAccess$jsonEditor) permissions, and an IAM user, `MWAAUser`, as the principal for which you can limit DAG access\.
 For more information about admin users, see [Administrator job function](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_job-functions.html#jf_administrator) in the *IAM User Guide*
 +  [AWS Command Line Interface version 2](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install) installed\.

 ## Step one: Provide Amazon MWAA web server access to your IAM user with the default `Public` Apache Airflow role\.<a name="limit-access-to-dags-apply-public-access"></a>